Skip to main content

 ["Assign", "double", ["Function", ["Multiply", "x", 2], "x"]]

 Apply a list of arguments to a function.
-The function is either an identifier of a function, or a ["Function"] expression.
+The function is a function literal, or a symbol whose value is a function literal.

 ["Apply", ["Multiply", "_", "_"], 3]